Thanks to Richard Stallman for starting the Free Software movement and for bringing us gcc and all the other GNU tools as well as the GPL license.

-    Thanks to Christopher Hull for developing the native Win32 Bacula emulation code and for contributing it to the Bacula project.
+Thanks to Christopher Hull for developing the native Windows Bacula emulation code and for contributing it to the Bacula project.

-Thanks to Robert Nelson for bringing our Win32 implementation up to par with all the same features that exist in the Unix/Linux versions.
-In addition, he has ported the Director and Storage daemon to Win32!
+Thanks to Robert Nelson for bringing our Windows implementation up to par with all the same features that exist in the Unix/Linux versions.

-Thanks to Thorsten Engel for his excellent knowledge of Win32 systems, and for making the Win32 File daemon Unicode compatible, as well as making the Win32 File daemon interface to Microsoft's Volume Shadow Copy (VSS).
+Thanks to Thorsten Engel for his excellent knowledge of Win32 systems, and for making the Windows File daemon Unicode compatible, as well as making the Windows File daemon interface to Microsoft's Volume Shadow Copy (VSS).
 These two are big pluses for Bacula!

 Thanks to Landon Fuller for writing both the communications and the data encryption code for Bacula.